defaultxr/cl-patterns/README.md

 * ideas.lisp - right now just a file to keep unsorted work-in-progress ideas in.
-* misc.lisp - where i put my code when i'm just messing around with stuff. might be useful as example code, but could also have outdated stuff in it.

 * cl-patterns+supercollider.asd - cl-patterns system definition with SuperCollider backend.